deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 In this case Deckhouse will not create an IngressClass object and will use your own.

-## How to turn off Ingress detailed stats collection
+## How to disable the collection of detailed Ingress resources statistics?

 By default, Deckhouse collects detailed statistics from all Ingress resources in the cluster.
 This behavior may generate high load on the monitoring system.

-You can disable statistics collection by adding the label `ingress.deckhouse.io/exclude-metrics: "true"`. to the Namespace or Ingress resource.
+To disable statistics collection, add label `ingress.deckhouse.io/exclude-metrics: "true"` to the corresponding Namespace or Ingress resource.

-For example:
-command
+Example of disabling statistics (metrics) collection for all Ingress resources in the `review-1` namespace:

 ```shell
 kubectl label ns review-1 ingress.deckhouse.io/exclude-metrics=true
 ```

-will exclude metrics for all ingresses in namespace `review-1`

-command
+Example of disabling statistics (metrics) collection for all `test-site` Ingress resources in the `development` namespace:

 ```shell
 kubectl label ingress test-site -n development ingress.deckhouse.io/exclude-metrics=true
 ```

-will exclude metrics for ingress `test-site` in namespace `development`